-Challenging the Way we Understand the World with New Research and Innovation Trends at Trent - May 2020 Edition
+Challenging the Way we Understand the World with New Research and Innovation Trends at Trent - Summer 2020 Edition

 A Letter from the Vice President, Research and Innovation

 From research that's bolstering the global response to COVID-19, to offering expertise and expert commentary, Trent University has responded and risen to the challenge of the pandemic.

 In this issue of Trent Breakthroughs: The COVID-19 Edition, learn more about innovative and timely research taking place at the University, including how our leading faculty are working to develop faster COVID-19 testing results as well as gain insight into vaccine hesitancy as we move towards mass inoculation.